// LINDA HUGHES

 Materiality, Memory and Time

 Sim's practice plots a course through time: examining notions of ritual, personal authenticity and materiality.
-Sim will present wearable jewellery and wall-mounted objects.
-The scale will be intimate and incorporate silver, copper, steel, patina, photographs, sublimated aluminium and glass.
-The new artworks will commemorate twenty years of friendship and making.
+Sim presented wearable jewellery and photographic wall-mounted objects.
+The scale was intimate and incorporate silver, steel, patina and sublimated aluminium.
+The new artworks commemorate twenty years of friendship and making.

 "REMAINING CLOSE FRIENDS, SINCE 1999 WE'VE EACH BUILT NATIONAL AND INTERNATIONAL REPUTATIONS AND WHILE ACKNOWLEDGING OUR WORK IS DIVERSE, WE ARE UNITED IN CREATING INTIMATE HANDMADE OBJECTS THAT ARE ABUNDANT IN CREATIVE INTEGRITY AND DYNAMISM."